Wrike and JIRA Sync: Overview

 - Attachments and epics may also be synced depending on your sync settings.

-*Please note, users can only be added as assignees in Wrike or JIRA if they have a user license in that tool.
-For example, if a user is assigned to a synced Wrike task, but they don’t have a user license in JIRA, then they won’t be assigned to the corresponding JIRA issue.
+*Please note: Users can only be added as assignees in Wrike or JIRA if they have a user license in that tool.
+For example, if a user is assigned to a synced Wrike task, but they don’t have a user license in JIRA, then the corresponding JIRA issue will be unassigned.

 More details on how fields are mapped between JIRA and Wrike can be found below.